 a disabled leg and walks with a wooden crutch, and they are otherwise depicted quite individually (see below), whereas

 these here all look basically the same, as healthy elderly man.
-Groups of seon immortals often appear and are even main
+Groups of seon immortals often appear and are even

-intended the Daoist Eight Immortals motif, but just casually rendered them all in the usual Korean generic style.
+indeed intended the Daoist Eight Immortals motif, but just casually rendered them all in the usual Korean generic style.

-Four dongja child-attendants, three boys and one girl, are busy preparing and serving the tea -- standard in all these types
+Four dongja child-attendants, three boys and one girl, are busy preparing and serving the tea -- standard in all these

-halo around the Sanshin's head -- I cannot explain this except as crude carelessness on the part of the artist.
+just like the halo around the Sanshin's head -- I cannot explain this except as crude carelessness on the part of the artist.

 A grove of bamboo is also in the background, on the right, and misty clouds, a pool and waterfall are vaguely suggested.

 Altogether then, this painting contains 9 out of the 12 traditional Ship-jangsaeng or symbols of longevity.

 It's quite a unique new painting! -- but by including / blending elements of Folk, Shamanism, Daoism, Buddhism and